Musician Physiotherapy

 This may include evaluating:

-• Assessment of posture, and movement patterns specific to your instrument
+• Assessment of posture and movement patterns specific to your instrument

 • Review of practice routines, rehearsal schedules, and playing load

-This allows us to build a clear understanding of how your body responds to the physical demands of playing.
+This allows us to build a clear understanding of how your body responds to the repetitive physical demands of playing.

 Why This Helps Our Physiotherapists